altizure/dev-docs/en/jssdk.md

 # Altizure Javascript SDK

 Altizure Javascript SDK allows you to integrate rich 3D experience with our realistic 3D models to your business workflow.
-Combined with tools like Elctron and React Native, you can easily develop high quality 3D applications with realistic models for desktop and mobile apps.
+Combined with tools like Electron and React Native, you can easily develop high quality 3D applications with realistic models for desktop and mobile apps.

 ## 1. Basics